 It’s absolutely critical for your company to be found when they’re searching for those answers -- and be perceived as a thought leader.
 When your primary and secondary buyer personas (the two most important economic buyers for your company) go to search engines and social media and ask early-stage questions about the kinds of problems your company solves, it’s absolutely critical that they find your advice, resources, educational content, and thought leadership.

 Thought leadership is not about what you think makes you wonderful, it's all about them.
-It's all about answering their questions, giving them advice on their problems, and impressing the heck out of them that when they land on your digital presence that they have found Nirvana.
+It's all about answering their questions, advising them on their problems, and impressing the heck out of them that when they land on your digital presence, they have found Nirvana.

-The flip side is if you mess this up, they land on your website and hit the back button a couple of seconds later.
-That sends a bad message to Google that your content is not very good, it’s not relevant, and you're simply not worthy of getting those precious organic clicks on your website.
+If you mess this up, they land on your website and hit the back button a couple of seconds later.
+That sends a bad message to Google that your content is not very good or relevant and you're not worthy of getting those precious organic clicks on your website.

 The Bottom Line

-Thought leaders spend a lot of time obsessing about who their buyer personas are, what motivates them, what drives them, and what kind of behavior they exhibit.
+Thought leaders spend a lot of time obsessing about their buyer personas, what motivates them, what drives them, and what kind of behavior they exhibit.
 Thought leaders want to know how they can be more relevant to their buyer persona’s questions and problems, helping them with their goals as early as possible in the buyer's journey.

-If you want to be a true thought leader, spend a ton of time learning more about your buyer personas.
+If you want to be a true thought leader, spend much time learning more about your buyer personas.